Advanced Organic Chemistry: 1H NMR spectrum of (1-methylethyl)benzene (cumene)

 These 1H resonances are close together

-You need very high resolution to sort (a) to (c) and they are indicative of benzene ring protons and a monosubstituted benzene compound too.
+You need very high resolution to sort (a) to (c) and this 'bunch' of chemical shifts are indicative of benzene ring protons and a monosubstituted benzene compound too.

 This resonance is split into a 1:6:15:20:15:6:1 septet by the six methyl protons of the two adjacent carbon atoms (n+1 = 7).